sleekmason/Lilidog/README.md

 ### Features:

 - Based on Debian Buster with contrib and non-free sources enabled by default. <br/>
-Debian backport sources can be enabled during installation.
+Debian backport sources can be added during installation.

 - In the live session, you can switch from Openbox to Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option.
-Be aware that Conky doesn't always play nice through the toggle, <br/>
-but the conky toggle is just a click away in the menu if needed.

 The username and password for the live environment is "user", and "live" respectively. <br/>